Ould Lammas Fair

 The Ould Lammas Fair is a traditional fair held in Ballycastle, County Antrim, Northern Ireland, every year on the last Monday and Tuesday of August.
 It is associated with the Lammas harvest festival.

-The fair has been running for nearly 400 years, dating back to the 17th century.
+The fair has been running for nearly 400 years, with records dating back to the 17th century but having origins possibly much older.
+Traditionally most of the crowds attending the fair would have been traders from throughout Ireland and from Kintyre, Islay, Jura and elsewhere along the Scottish coast.
+It is widely considered to be the oldest fair in Ireland.

 Various goods are traditionally sold at the fair.
-These include livestock and traditional foods such as Yellowman, a local variant of honeycomb and dulse, a type of edible seaweed.
+These include livestock and traditional foods such as yellowman, which is a local variant of honeycomb, and dulse, which is a type of edible seaweed.

 A ballad, The Ould Lammas Fair in Ballycastle O, was written by local shopkeeper and bog oak carver John Henry MacAuley and enhanced the local fame of the fair.
 MacAuley was also a well known fiddler, but died in 1937 before his song became famous.

+History

+Origins

+Widely considered to be one of the oldest annual fairs in Ireland, The Ould Lammas Fair has been running for over 400 years with records dating back to the 17th century.
+However the origins of the festival may go back further.
+The ruined fortress of Dunaneeny Castle which overlooks the harbour is said to be where the fair first began.
+In 1571 the local chieftain Sorley Boy MacDonnell ordered the celebration of public games for the coming of age of his nephew Gillaspick MacDonnell.
+The Lammas Fair can trace its origins to these games and the sheep markets held in the area.
+The Irish language name of the castle, Dún an Aonaigh translates as "fort of the assembly" or "fort of the fair" - further alluding to the origins of Ballycastle's Ould Lammas Fair.

+In 1606 Randall MacDonnell obtained a charter entitling him to hold six fairs annually at Dunaneeny Castle, one of which was to be the last Tuesday in August - which coincides with the modern date of The Ould Lammas Fair.
+Following the decline of Dunaneeny Castle and the MacDonnells of Antrim moving their primary base to Dunluce Castle and eventually Glenarm Castle, its likely that this is when the fair moved to its more traditional location of being centred around The Diamond as well as along Castle Street, Ann Street and Quay Road.

+Its possible that the fair can trace its origins back even further to the ancient Celtic festival of Lughnasadh, which celebrates the beginning of the harvest season.

+The Troubles

 On 28 August 2001 a Royal Ulster Constabulary officer discovered a large incendiary bomb in the centre of Ballycastle whilst the fair was running.
 After the area was cleared British Army bomb disposal experts defused the device.
 The attempted attack was initially claimed by the Red Hand Defenders.
 However, the RUC later suggested that it was carried out by the Ulster Volunteer Force.

-No fairs were held in 1915–18 nor 1940–45.
-The 2020 and 2021 editions of the fair were cancelled due to the COVID-19 pandemic.